Virtual Coulomb branch and vertex functions: Verma modules and vertex functions: abelian case

-\begin{Remark} When $c\in \Eff(X)$ is a circuit, we recover the $q$-difference equations 1) of Theorem 5.14 in \cite{SZ}, up to some shift of K\"ahler parameters and a prefactor in the definition of vertex functions, which is responsible for the absorption of the equivariant parameters $a_i$ into the $q$-difference operators. \end{Remark}
+\begin{Remark} When $c\in \Eff(X)$ is a circuit, and hence $C_i \in \{0, \pm 1\}$, we recover the $q$-difference equations 1) of \cite[Theorem 5.14]{SZ}, up to some shift of K\"ahler parameters and a prefactor in the definition of vertex functions, which is responsible for the absorption of the equivariant parameters $a_i$ into the $q$-difference operators. \end{Remark}

 We now give a description of the $q$-difference module generated by the vertex function in terms of the virtual Coulomb branch, as well as the Bethe algebra.

 Consider the ring of $q$-difference operators: